How to collect information for support

 Capturing log files

-Logs are only capture in the main log window when it is open, therefor you must keep it open in another tab or browser window to capture current logs.
+Logs are only capture in the main log window when it is open, therefore it is necessary keep it open in another tab or browser window to capture current logs.
 You may obtain log data from the Past Logs, by selecting the Show Past Logs button, but they are stored in a limited buffer that will purge the oldest logs when full.
 Past Logs may not always contain the range of information required to support your particular issue.

 Isolating log files